DuckyMomo20012/vietnamese-phonetic-transcript/README.md

   \[27 initials\] × \[3 glides\] × \[24 nuclei\] × \[13 codas\] × \[6 tones\]

 - Comparisons:
-  Valid vs Dictionary: 92.5%
+  - Valid vs Dictionary: 92.5%
-  Valid vs Theoretical: 4.89%
+  - Valid vs Theoretical: 4.89%
-  Dictionary vs Theoretical: 5.28%
+  - Dictionary vs Theoretical: 5.28%

 - Differences:
-  Non-transcribable entries: 597
+  - Non-transcribable entries: 597
-  Missing from dictionary: 143,622
+  - Missing from dictionary: 143,622

 ---

-Why Only 58% of Dictionary Entries Are Transcribable?
+Why Only 7413 Syllables of Dictionary Entries Are Transcribable?

 1. Foreign Words in the Dictionary

-- Words like: accordeon, acid, albumin, alpha, ampere, antimon, aspirin, atlas
+- Words like: accordeon, acid, albumin, alpha, ampere, antimon, aspirin, atlas.
-- These are borrowed/foreign words that don't follow Vietnamese phonological rules
+  These are borrowed/foreign words that don't follow Vietnamese phonological rules.
-- Your transcript system correctly rejects them as non-Vietnamese syllables
+- Your transcript system correctly rejects them as non-Vietnamese syllables.

 2. Technical/Scientific Terms

-- Chemical compounds: aminoacid, ammoniac, amoniac
+- Chemical compounds: aminoacid, ammoniac, amoniac.
-- Technical terms: atlat, atmotphe, apatit
+- Technical terms: atlat, atmotphe, apatit.
-- These often retain foreign pronunciation patterns
+- These often retain foreign pronunciation patterns.

 3. Abbreviations & Special Cases

-- Shortened forms: al, ag, as
+- Shortened forms: al, ag, as.
-- Currency codes: afghani, balboa, birr
+- Currency codes: afghani, balboa, birr.
-- Brand names and proper nouns
+- Brand names and proper nouns.

 Why Only 1.2% of Theoretical Combinations Exist?

 1. Phonological Constraints

-- Not all consonant-vowel-tone combinations are pronounceable in Vietnamese
+- Not all consonant-vowel-tone combinations are pronounceable in Vietnamese.
-- Vietnamese has strict rules about which sounds can combine
+- Vietnamese has strict rules about which sounds can combine.
-- Example: Some initial consonants cannot precede certain vowels
+- Example: Some initial consonants cannot precede certain vowels.

 2. Lexical Gaps

-- Even if a combination is pronounceable, it might not form a meaningful word
+- Even if a combination is pronounceable, it might not form a meaningful word.
-- Vietnamese vocabulary has evolved historically, leaving gaps in the sound space
+- Vietnamese vocabulary has evolved historically, leaving gaps in the sound space.

 3. Tonal Restrictions

-- Some vowel-consonant combinations are restricted to certain tones
+- Some vowel-consonant combinations are restricted to certain tones.
-- Checked syllables (ending in -p, -t, -c, -ch) can only have tones 1 and 5
+- Checked syllables (ending in -p, -t, -c, -ch) can only have tones 1 and 5.

 4. Historical Language Evolution

-- Vietnamese has lost some syllables over time
+- Vietnamese has lost some syllables over time.
-- Sound changes have eliminated certain combinations
+- Sound changes have eliminated certain combinations.
-- Modern Vietnamese is more constrained than the theoretical maximum
+- Modern Vietnamese is more constrained than the theoretical maximum.

 <!-- Contributing -->